astroprofsmith/intromodern.github.io/_sources/c10force.md

 ```
 So the work-kinetic energy theorem could be said to be contained right inside
 the Lorentz factor from the beginning!

+This derivation sometimes seems a little magical, because the introduction
+of such things as $m_0$ seems arbitrary at the moment.
+It is perhaps
+useful to start with the work-energy theorem (Equation {eq}`workKE`) and
+work backwards to see how the Lorentz factor falls out of it, rather
+than the other way around.
+It's not magic; it's that the Lorentz factor
+ties together space, time, and motion, and once you throw mass into the
+mix, that brings in energy as well, so this is just a beautiful, if perhaps
+startling, example of how the universal speed limit ties concepts together
+for self-consistency, even when we think down here in our world of slow
+speeds that these concepts are independent.

 ## Newton's Second Law with Four Vectors